chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-06-27-new-directive-llvm.markdown

 eof
 ```

-now you have a new test file `test_metadirective.c` which uses the `metadirective` directive. build this file using your clang compiler.
+now you have a new test file `test_metadirective.c` which uses the `metadirective` directive. build this file using your Clang compiler.

 ```.term1
 clang -fopenmp test_metadirective.c